flancer32/mage2_ext_login_as/README.md

 # mage2_ext_login_as

-"Login as Customer" extension for Magento 2
+"Login As" extension for Magento 2.